 Then think about what you should eat for lunch.
 If you are a spontaneous person, plan a surprise day where you can choose on the fly.
 If you are a person who can eat the same thing everyday, I challenge you to plan one lunch that's different.
 Make a list of needed ingredients and shop for them on the weekend.
 A little time spent prepping on the weekend will also make your lunch assembly go super smoothly.

 The next step is to decide what you will eat for lunch.
 This can be the hardest part.
 No worries though!
-I was on First Coast Living recently and shared some quick and health lunch ideas.
-Check this out and get the recipes below.
+Check out these recipes for healthy lunch ideas that are quick and easy.

 This salad takes minutes to prep and is the perfect "blank canvas" for any protein you would want to throw on top.
 I personally love the ease of smoked salmon and buy it for lunches regularly from ALDI.